Skip to main content

 A page within Undergraduate Research & Creativity

 "In my opinion, the Undergraduate Research & Creativity program is one of the most valuable resources available to UWL students.
 This opportunity provided me with the motivation, not to mention the funds, to travel to Bolivia to complete my research and get a jump start on writing my senior thesis.
-I was also able to present my research to peers, professors, state senators, congressmen/women, and even to Wisconsin's Governor due to the Office of Undergraduate Research and Creativity's sponsorship of events like Posters in the Rotunda and Undergraduate Research & Creativity Symposium."
+I was also able to present my research to peers, professors, state senators, congressmen/women, and even to Wisconsin's Governor due to the Office of Undergraduate Research and Creativity's sponsorship of events like [Research] in the Rotunda and Undergraduate Research & Creativity Symposium."

-- Matt Sitek, UWL Undergraduate Research participant.
+- Matt Sitek, UWL Undergraduate Research participant

 Getting Started

-1. When to start?
+When should I start?

 There are several ways to participate in undergraduate research: